 Ian Mooers joined CEDET as the Executive Director in January, 2009.
-Ian comes to the position with almost 10 years of experience in linking the resources of a university to the needs of communities, businesses, and industry.
+Ian comes to the position with over 15 years of experience in linking the resources of a university to the needs of communities, businesses, and industry.
+Ian has conducted feasibility studies, community visioning, community planning, entrepreneur training, workforce development, regional planning, leadership development, business incubation development, and received grants totaling over 200K.
+Ian currently supervises 5 regional outreach agents for the University who perform community development work to build connections between community needs and University resources.

-Ian was born in Potomac, Md., and now resides in Irvine, Ky., with his wife Katie (a native of Kentucky) and their daughter, Alise.
+Ian was born in Potomac, Md., and now resides in Irvine, Ky., with his wife Katie (a native of Kentucky) and their two daughters, Alise and Nora.
 Ian earned a Bachelor of Arts in Communication and a Master of Education in Educational Administration from Salisbury University in Salisbury, Md.
 Ian is a 2011 graduate of the Kentucky Institute for Economic Development.

 Kristel Smith serves as the Executive Director for Entrepreneur Services at CEDET for the Eastern Region Innovation and Commercialization Network.
 In her role, Ms. Smith prepares businesses, communities, and industry clusters for strategic growth and development.
 She creates companies and business models, and integrates innovation and intellectual property to deliver solid financial business positioning and growth.
 Kristel is skilled in developing key partnerships, advisory boards, and educational models for startups, businesses, and other organizations.
 Entrepreneurial in experience and thinking, Kristel connects universities, communities, businesses, and government leaders.
 Her educational background includes a bachelor of computer science, an MBA, and an international economics study at the School of Economics in Austria.
 She completed Kentucky Entrepreneurial Coaching and Leadership Institute (Scotland) administered by the University of Kentucky and Venture Capital Institute at Emory University, and is a certified FastTrac Administrator and a facilitator through the Kaufmann Foundation.
 Among other accomplishments, her strong background and experience at Procter & Gamble and IBM provide Kristel with a well rounded and exceptional ability to analyze and lead and position organizations for growth and change.